mg2239/connect-4/README.md

 The game of Connect Four, written in OCaml.

 ## Installation
-This game plays through a Makefile, so Windows users will need to run through WSL.
+This game plays through a Makefile, so Windows users will need to use WSL.

 Required OCaml packages: ```ocamlbuild```, ```ocamlfind```
 ### Directions